apple/swift-distributed-actors/README.md

 Swift:

-- Swift 5.2+ (including 5.3-dev)
+- Swift 5.2+
+- Swift 5.3 development builds

 Operating Systems:

 - Linux systems (Ubuntu and friends)
 - macOS
-- should work, but not actively focusing on: iOS, iPadOS (get in touch if you need it)
+- should work but not verified: iOS, iPadOS (get in touch if you need it)